briananstett/k8-presentation/1_Docker/README.md

 ---

 ## Running a container
-[docker run](https://docs.docker.com/engine/reference/run/) command is used to create a container.
+The [docker run](https://docs.docker.com/engine/reference/run/) command is used to create a container.
 There are *many* flags and options associated with this command but for this example we will cover the basics.
 Please see [reference](https://docs.docker.com/engine/reference/run/) for guidance.

 There are two main ways to run a container.
 In `Foreground mode` or in `Detached mode`.

 [Foreground](https://docs.docker.com/engine/reference/run/#foreground) mode starts a process in a container and attaches the console to the process's standard input, output, and standard error.
 We can create a tty for the container and keep STDIN open with the `-it` flags.
 The big take away is that the `-i` flag keeps the `STDIN` open even after execution of the entry command.

 ```
 docker run -it -p 3000:3000 <image>:<option tag> <optional command>